-The U.S. Embassy Paramaribo no longer has IRS tax forms as all can be printed from the IRS website.
-There is not a U.S. Internal Revenue Service in Suriname.
+All IRS tax forms can be printed from the IRS website.
+There is no U.S. Internal Revenue Service Office in Suriname.
 The Consular Section is not authorized to accept any forms or filings for U.S. income taxes and will not forward completed returns to the IRS.
-Should you have taxpayer questions you may contact the Internal Revenue Service Office Email the IRS.
+Should you have taxpayer questions you may contact the Internal Revenue Service Office.

 The IRS has a comprehensive tax page, U.S. Citizens and Resident Aliens Abroad, which is directed to U.S. citizens who reside abroad.
 This page contains basic tax information that Americans overseas need to know and also includes links to more detailed topics such as the foreign earned income exclusion, foreign tax credit, reporting foreign bank accounts, Fulbright grants, state taxes, and a myriad of others.

 In addition, the IRS brochure, Federal Tax Information for U.S. Taxpayers Living Abroad, provides information to assist taxpayers in the preparation of their tax returns and /or resolving tax account problems.

 Foreign Account Tax Compliance Act (FATCA)